Program Overview

 We will consider late applications received after these deadlines only on a space-available basis.

-In addition to the application materials required by UF Graduate School, Graduate Certificate in Sustainable Architecture applicants should send the following items to the School of Architecture using the address provided below.
+In addition to the application materials required by UF Graduate School, Graduate Certificate in Sustainable Architecture must have a professional degree in Architecture from an (A 5-year Bachelor of Architecture or a Master of Architecture Degree)

 Program CONTACTS